Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 # Task 🧗‍♀️

 - Set up your machine for C programming
-- Refer to Course Information Section on Moodle for guidance
+- Refer to the Course Information Section on Moodle for guidance
-- Start Practicing
+- Start practicing

 ![bg right:35% 85%](assets/uncle_sam.jpeg)